Whole Smoked Chicken with a Smoked Chicken Brine

 Instructions

 - Brine the chicken.
-Make the chicken brine by dissolving the Tabasco sauce, kosher salt and brown sugar in 1 gallon of water.
+Make the chicken brine by dissolving the Tabasco sauce, Kosher salt, brown sugar, and BBQ rub in 1 gallon of water.
 Once dissolved, submerge the chicken in the brine and refrigerate for at least 8 hours, or overnight.
-Weigh down your chicken with a plate, if necessary, to keep the whole bird submerged.
+Weigh down your chicken with a plate, if necessary, to keep the whole bird submerged.1 gallon water, 1 cup brown sugar, ½ cup Tabasco sauce, ½ cup Kosher salt, 2 Tablespoons Hey Grill Hey Sweet Rub

 - Fire up the smoker.
 When you’re ready to cook, preheat your smoker according to manufacturer’s instructions to 225 degrees F. I recommend mild hardwoods like maple or pecan with this chicken.

 - Prep the chicken.
 While the smoker is preheating, remove the chicken from the brine and pat dry.
 Rub with Tabasco sauce and season liberally with the BBQ seasoning.
 Stuff the cavity of the chicken with lemon, onion, and thyme.
-Tie the legs together.
+Tie the legs together.1 3-4 pound whole fryer chicken, 2 tablespoons Hey Grill Hey Sweet Rub, 1 tablespoon Tabasco sauce, 2 sprigs fresh thyme leaves, 1 yellow onion, 1 lemon

 - Smoke the brined chicken.
 Place the brined and seasoned chicken in your smoker and smoke for 2 1/2 to 3 hours or until an instant read thermometer reads 160 degrees F when inserted into the thickest part of the breast.